-- 7. The survey was carried out across the whole Borough and a key aspect was to understand the differences between the areas, and for this a total of 10 sub-areas were defined, made up of seven urban locations and three rural.
+- 6. The survey ran from the 17th January 2022 and closed on the 13th February 2022.
+A total of 12,193 survey forms were sent out to a sample of households selected in the urban areas and a 100% sample in rural locations.
+Households were given the option of completing the form on line or via paper. - 7.
+The survey was carried out across the whole Borough and a key aspect was to understand the differences between the areas, and for this a total of 10 sub-areas were defined, made up of seven urban locations and three rural.
 Table 1 shows the sub-areas studied in the analysis and all reporting tables reference these sub areas. - 8.
-The survey was promoted by weekly press releases and social media posts along with posters and surveys available at the Town Hall, libraries and the YMCA swimming pools and gymns.
+The survey was promoted by weekly press releases and social media posts along with posters and surveys available at the Town Hall, libraries and the YMCA swimming pools and gyms.
 Additional households (not sampled) were encouraged to complete an online form, this included households living outside the Borough but with a connection to the council area (and who might therefore seek housing in the Borough).
 A final booster of 1,000 forms were hand delivered to areas of St Annes known to have high levels of private renting to try to encourage completed forms from this group of households. - 9.
 In total 2,973 households completed a survey, of which 2,492 were households originally targeted through sampling and 481 completed forms on-line.
 The total response rate was therefore 20.4% from the targeted sample, rising to 24.4% if additional completions are included.
-The consultant's comment that these response rates are very high relative to those currently seen for similar surveys across the county. - 10.
+The consultant comments that these response rates are very high relative to those currently seen for similar surveys across the country. - 10.
 The housing needs and household survey was a key source of evidence for the report.
 Analysis was also drawn on a range of other sources of information.
 These secondary sources were used for a range of purposes, including to check the accuracy of survey data (and to allow reweighting for bias as appropriate) and to provide data not collected or readily available from a survey.
 This includes data on house prices and rent levels.
 Data sources other than the survey include: - a.
 Council Tax Register - b.
-ONS tenure estimates - c.
-DLUHC dwelling stock data - d.
+Office for National Statistics (ONS) tenure estimates - c.
+Department for Levelling Up, Housing & Communities (DLUHC) dwelling stock data - d.
 Valuation Office Agency data on dwelling types - e.
 ONS population data (age structure) - f.
 Land Registry - g.
 ONS private rental market statistics - h.
 Internet price/rent level research (e.g. through Rightmove) - i.
-Data from Continuous Recording of Sales and Lettings (CoRe) - j.
-Local Authority Housing Statistics - k.
-Department of Work and Pensions (Housing Benefit data) - I. Regulator of Social Housing (social/affordable rent data) - m.
+Data from Continuous Recording of Sales and Lettings (CoRe)

+- j.
+Local Authority Housing Statistics

+- k.
+Department of Work and Pensions (Housing Benefit data)

+- I. Regulator of Social Housing (social/affordable rent data)

+- m.
 Data from the Council including homelessness data and information about relets of social housing

 - 11. The final report sets out the findings that cover a range of core subject areas with a particular focus on the need for affordable housing:

 - a.
 Income and affordability

 - b.
 Affordable Housing Need

 - c.
 Types of affordable housing

 - d.
 Housing history and future aspirations

 - e.
 Needs of particular groups

-- 12. A Housing Ned Assessment is a 'snapshot' that assesses housing need at a particular point in time.
+- 12. A Housing Need Assessment is a 'snapshot' that assesses housing need at a particular point in time.
 The robustness of the data to inform future housing and planning policies is determined by the response rates at the time of the survey.
-Due to the response rates to the housing need assessment the data is robust.
+Due to the response rates to the housing need assessment the data is considered robust.